EECS Building Access and Student Advising

 - Students should plan to enter the building to attend class or for other specific approved reasons.

-Kiosks will be available near the undergraduate (3415 EECS) and graduate offices (3310 EECS).
-You can walk up to a kiosk and a staff person, operating remotely, will be available to assist you from 9am to 4pm EST.
+Kiosks will be available near the graduate offices (3310 EECS).
+You can walk up to a kiosk and a staff person, operating remotely, will be available to assist you from 1pm to 4pm ET.

 Problems with the kiosks?
 Please email email@example.com.

-Student services is operating remotely during the Fall 2020 semester.
+Student services is operating remotely during the Winter 2021 semester.
 We will continue to offer the same support and advising as always via email and virtual advising appointments, and are happy to help answer any questions you might have.
 Please reach out to us!

-- You may find additional up-to-date information about Fall 2020 operations on the ECE COVID-19 website.
+- You may find additional up-to-date information about Fall 2020-Winter 2021 operations on the ECE COVID-19 website.
 In particular, the ECE approved Return to Operations Plan includes more complete information about EECS Building facilities and operations, PPE’s and cleaning, and how to safely work in the building.

 Maintaining a sense of community is more important than ever.
 Reach out to one another; communicate your needs with your instructors; have virtual study groups; and take advantage of the counseling resources offered by the University of Michigan.